department-of-veterans-affairs/vets-website/docs/schemaform/walkthrough.md

 One pre-requisite for understanding how schemaform works is the JSON Schema standard.
 JSON Schema is a way of describing the allowed shape of JSON objects.
 There are some good examples to look through on the [JSON Schema site](http://json-schema.org/examples.html).
 Here are some basics:

-Schema's have a type, that tells you what kind of data is allowed:
+Schemas have a type, that tells you what kind of data is allowed:

 ```
 {